bdholt1/CarND-Vehicle-Detection/writeup.md

 ### Video Implementation

 ####1.
+Pipeline
 My pipeline performs reasonably well, there are some short occurances of false positives and the bounding box size jumps around a bit, bit it's clearly tracking the vehicles.
 Here's a [link to my video result](./project_video_output.mp4)

 ####2.
-Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.
+Filtering false positives

 I recorded the positions of positive detections in each frame of the video and voted that detection into an accumulator.
 The most recent `N=5` accumulators are kept and summed to yield an accumulator which I thresholded (`threshold=20`) to identify vehicle positions.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:
+#### Here are six frames and their corresponding accumulator images:

-![alt text][image5]
+![accumulators][image6]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
+#### Here is the output of `scipy.ndimage.measurements.label()` on the integrated accumulator from all six frames:
-![alt text][image6]
+![labels][image7]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
+#### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]
+![bounding boxes][image8]

 ---

-###Discussion
+### Discussion

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 This was a classic implementation of the Dalal Triggs SVM+HOG detector and I decided to stick with this configuration to see where the traditional approach falls flat.
 I was extremely surprised how well the SVM with RBF kernel was able to classify the HOG patches, and what was most interesting about the grid search was that it chose a low-dimensional vector (11 orientations, 12 pixels_per_cell and 1 cell per block = 275 dimensions) rather than the higher dimensional possibilities over my grid search space.
 Clearly the RBF SVM was able to find an effective decision boundary in a higher dimensional projection.
 The downside here was that the RBF SVM is is slow to run, approximately 0.4 FPS.
 I did a profile using `cProfile` and found that about 60% of that was taken by the SVM classifier, 30% by computing HOG features for each patch and 10% for the rest.
 I spent a bit of time trying to compute the HOG descriptor over the entire image but found it challenging to work that into the pipeline.
 I also tried replacing the RBF SVM with a linear SVM (and best HOG parameters of 11 orientations, 4 pixels_per_cell and 2 cells per block) but the classifier was only operating at 94% and that yielded too many false positives.
+One approach to solve this would be hard negative mining which I would have done if I were going to persue this project further.

 Another area where my detector fails is that it's unable to distinguish between 2 separate vehicles and treats them as a single detection when they are too close or occlude each other.
 An approach to resolving this is to use a filter (like a Kalman filter) to track the centroid of each detection box in image coordinates.